mrcrmn/mrcrmn/README.md

 # Moin! 👋

+I'm a Full-Stack Web Developer currently working for <a href="https://www.m-s-d.de" target="_blank">Marshall Stewart & Delaney</a> in Hamburg.

 <a href="https://www.m-s-d.de" target="_blank">
   <img src="https://raw.githubusercontent.com/mrcrmn/mrcrmn/main/msd_logo.png" width="350">
 </a>

-I'm a Full-Stack Web Developer currently working for <a href="https://www.m-s-d.de" target="_blank">Marshall Stewart & Delaney</a> in Hamburg.
+### I prefer working with:
+- Vue ✌
+- Laravel 🛠
+- React Native ⚛

+I wish I had more time for Open Source.

 <!--
 **mrcrmn/mrcrmn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.